Ousted Ukraine ambassador Yovanovitch says she was told to tweet praise of Trump to save her job

 Marie Yovanovitch, the ousted U.S. ambassador to Ukraine, told House impeachment investigators last month that U.S. Ambassador to the European Union Gordon Sondland told her she should tweet out support or praise for President Donald Trump if she wanted to save her job, according to a transcript of her testimony made public Monday.

-The three House committees leading the impeachment inquiry into President Donald Trump released two transcripts — including the one of Yovanovitch's testimony— of the behind-closed-doors interviews they have so far conducted as part of their investigation, as the probe moves to a more public phase.
+The three House committees leading the impeachment inquiry into President Donald Trump released two transcripts — including of Yovanovitch's testimony — of the behind-closed-doors interviews they have conducted so far as their investigation moves to a more public phase.

-According to the transcript of Yovanovitch's interview, she asked Sondland for advice about how to handle an onslaught of criticism from conservative media and Donald Trump Jr.
+According to the transcript, Yovanovitch she asked Sondland for advice on how to handle an onslaught of criticism from conservative media and Donald Trump Jr.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., who is leading the impeachment inquiry, told reporters Monday that the committees will release on Tuesday the transcripts of the interviews with Sondland and former U.S. envoy to Ukraine Kurt Volker.
+House Intelligence Committee Chairman Adam Schiff, D-Calif., who is leading the impeachment inquiry, told reporters Monday that the committees will release the transcripts of the interviews with Sondland and former U.S. envoy to Ukraine Kurt Volker on Tuesday.
 The remainder of the transcripts of interviews that have been conducted thus far could all be released before Friday.

 In a statement with the chairs of the two other committees leading the inquiry, Schiff said the round of transcripts released Monday "demonstrate clearly how President Trump approved the removal of a highly respected and effective diplomat based on public falsehoods and smears against Ambassador Yovanovitch's character."